Peer-Predictive Self-Training for Language Model Reasoning

+Thus, the GV gap measures the additional correctness obtained by verifier-based selection over the generator's single-sample output.

-Here $s_{M_v}(x,y)\in\mathbb{R}$ denotes a scalar evaluation score assigned by the verifier model to a completed response $y$ given input $x$.
-The verifier $M_v$ is run in evaluation mode, performing a deterministic forward pass on the fixed input--response pair $(x,y)$ without sampling, dropout, or parameter updates.
-The score is computed as a sequence-level value by summing token-level log-probabilities over the response tokens and is used solely to rank candidate responses, rather than to generate outputs, following the generator--verifier framework of \cite{song2024mind}. \yc{Where do we have the verifier score?}\yc{Is this definition from the Song et al. 2024 paper?
-If so, we should make this point explicit.}\shi{I have added the explanation.}
+Here $s_{M_v}(x,y)\in\mathbb{R}$ denotes the scalar score assigned by the verifier model $M_v$ to a completed response $y$ for input $x$.
+The verifier is run in evaluation mode, performing deterministic forward passes on fixed input--response pairs without sampling, dropout, or parameter updates.
+The score is computed as a sequence-level value by summing token-level log-probabilities over the response tokens and is used only to rank candidate responses, following the generator--verifier framework of \cite{song2024mind}.
+We report the dataset-level GV gap by averaging $\mathrm{GV\text{-}Gap}(M_g,M_v\mid x)$ over prompts $x$.

-Figure~\ref{fig:gv_initial} shows the initial GV matrices on SimulEq, Math500, and MultiArith.
+Figure~\ref{fig:gv_initial} shows the initial GV matrices on SimulEq, MATH-500-Numeric, and MultiArith.
 Rows correspond to generators and columns to verifiers.
-For each generator, the row-wise maximum GV value at initialization is highlighted by a gray box.
+For each generator, the row-wise maximum GV gap at initialization is highlighted by a gray box.
 In most cases, this maximum occurs off the diagonal and is strictly positive, indicating that a generator aligns more strongly with another model acting as a verifier than with itself.
 This reveals systematic cross-model asymmetries that \method\ can exploit during training, suggesting that peer interaction provides stronger supervision than self-training within a single model.
-Moreover, this also aligned with the findings in \citep{song2024mind, lu2025verification} that cross-verification from diverse models are effective.
+This aligns with prior findings in \citep{song2024mind, lu2025verification} that cross-verification from diverse models is effective.